 – Ros Ben-Moshe

-An engaging and passionate presenter, over many years Ros has delivered keynotes and wellbeing programs for schools, health care providers, community and corporate organisations.
+An engaging, inspiring and passionate presenter, Ros has delivered keynotes and wellbeing programs for individuals, schools, workplaces, healthcare providers, and community groups for the past decade.

 A shock diagnosis of bowel cancer got me thinking about the language around cancer – the big “C”, the invocation of warmongering battlefield metaphors, together with a steadfast attachment to the cancer ‘survivor’ term.
 My experience with bowel cancer made me realise the default language around cancer needs to change.
 Doing so does not diminish the huge ramification of a cancer diagnosis, which no semantics of language can change, but it does relieve some of the burdensome weight it brings.
 Together with surgery and treatment, reframing and challenging the language around cancer is a valuable tool to promote resilience, empowerment and wellness potential.